Minot International Airport: Growth and future

-Minot's current situation and forecasted growth over the next twenty years warranted a study to identify alternatives to deal with that growth.
-Ultimately it was decided that the best option was a new terminal to be built directly east of the former terminal, which opened in the late 1980s.
-Design of the new terminal building was completed in May 2013, and included four to six gates, room for up to four car rental companies, additional restaurant space, additional check in areas for future new airlines, and greatly expanded parking facilities for short term, long term, and rental car parking.
+Minot's forecasted growth over the next twenty years warranted a study to identify alternatives to deal with that growth, and the best option was a new terminal directly east of the 1991 terminal; its predecessor was on the west side of the property, near 24th Avenue NW and just east of North Broadway (US 83).
+Design of the current terminal building was completed in May 2013, and included four to six gates, room for up to four car rental companies, additional restaurant space, additional check in areas for future new airlines, and greatly expanded parking facilities for short term, long term, and rental car parking.

 Growing passenger numbers, parking issues, and the possibilities of new airlines and destinations made a new terminal at Minot International Airport a top priority.
 The projected $40 million terminal joined a list of other major improvements over the next three years which include additional apron, a new taxiway, a new Snow Removal Equipment building, additional parking and a new access road, with total investment around $98 million to cope with increased traffic.